 - Educate yourself about finding a job in a particular field.

 - Register with Crimson Careers.
 This database provides a platform of jobs and internships from employers specifically interested in Harvard College, GSAS, and Extension School students.
 New listings are added daily; the database currently includes hundreds of jobs and internships.
-Once registered, you can set-up an appointment with Linda Spencer through the online scheduler.
-You’ll also receive bi-weekly emails about upcoming career events.
+Once registered, you can set-up an appointment through the online scheduler.
+You’ll also receive emails about upcoming career events.

-- Schedule an individual, 30-minute career counseling appointment with Linda Spencer, through Crimson Careers.
+- Schedule an individual, 30-minute career counseling appointment, through Crimson Careers.
 Appointments are offered year round, Monday through Friday.

 - Review the OCS calendar for upcoming career and graduate school workshops just for degree candidates and alumni.